rickcox/Hexa-Pi/Pi-Panel_PCB/README.md

   - 0.1 inch headers.
 Included is a 3.3V supply, which may be useful in some use cases.
     This is LDO'd off of the 5V supply, so remember the current **warning** above.

+Oh, and **one ugly secret!** The 10 pin jst connectors used between the Panel and main Hexa-Pi board do not support any type of sequencing (Connect ground before anything else).
+As a result, plugging the Pi-Panel into a running Hexa-Pi **MAY** result in the connected Compute Module spontaneously resetting.
+Being careful to have the Panel grounded before plugging it in seems to minimize this anomaly!
+If another version of this board is done, this is on the list of things to try and fix, but you need to live with it for now.

 This was developed in KiCad, and the design files are here.
 The initial PCB's were built by JLCPCB, and partially assembled by them.
 The through-hole parts and I2C connectors were hand assembled.